Quicklist: Types of Jade Plants

 - Portulacaria Variegata

-Commonly known as the Silver Dollar Jade, or the Blue Buddha Bush, it is known for its silvery-blue leaves and succulent shrub.
+Commonly known as the Silver Dollar Jade, the Crassula Arborescens features silvery-blue leaves and succulent shrub.
 It is a slow-growing plant with burgundy edges.
-The flowers that grow from its tips are long lasting and appear during the autumn-winter period.
+The flowers that grow from its tips are long-lasting and appear during the autumn-winter period.

-The plant’s height can be restricted through containerization, but its total height doesn’t rise above the 60-centimeter mark.
+The plant’s height can be restricted through containerization, but its total height will not rise above the 60-centimeter mark.

 Crassula Arborescens Blue Bird Variegata